Best Way: How To Prepare For UPSC Without Coaching

-Now, here you have to decide what you want to do or what you can do, do not come in anyone’s influence and copy him or her.
+Now, here you have to decide what you want to do or what you can do, do not come under anyone’s influence and copy him or her.

 It is not compulsory that if your friend is doing both of them parallel then you also have to do it.

-You will have to choose your way according to your capacity, schedule, and responsability.
+You will have to choose your way according to your capacity, schedule, and responsibility.

-It may happen that your friend have to just prepare for the exam and you have responsibility to do the job also with exam preparation.
+Your friend may have to just prepare for the exam and you have the responsibility to do the job also with exam preparation.